Can we help you?

-We're closed Sunday, but open Monday to Saturday 10am to 5pm.
-We’re also closed Christmas Day and New Year’s Day.
+We are open Monday to Friday 10am to 5pm, Saturday 10am to 1pm.
+We're closed Sundays, Christmas Day and New Year’s Day.

 Where is your shop located?

 Odyboards Surf Shop and Factory is in Puerto Escondido, Oaxaca, Mexico.
 We’re located near the Highway to Huatulco next to the “Centro de Salud”, La Punta de Zicatela.
 Here's a Google maps link to how to get to us.
 If you are coming from Puerto Escondido, we are at the third entrance to La Punta.
 If you are heading to Puerto Escondido from Huatulco, look for our sign that says "SURFBOARDS" on the factory's roof (a couple exits after the La Barra Gas station).

 I have a board I love and want to make a copy, can you do that?